 Additional Reading: Difference Between Fayol and Taylor Theory of Management

 3. Mental Revolution-

 This technique involves a shift of attitude of management and workers towards each other.
 Both should understand the value of each other and work with full participation and cooperation.
-The aim of both should be to improve and boost the profits of the organization.
-Mental Revolution demands a complete change in the outlook of both the workers and management, both should have a sense of togetherness.
+The aim of both should be to improve and boost the profits of the organisation.
+Mental Revolution demands a complete change in the outlook of both the workers and management; both should have a sense of togetherness.

 4. Cooperation, not Individualism-